Home » Sides » Quick Garlic Flatbread

 Topping

-• In a large mixing bowl, add flour.
-Whisk through yeast and salt.
-Make a well in the middle.
+• Mix the Dry Ingredients: In a large mixing bowl, add the flour.
+Whisk through the yeast and salt, then make a well in the centre.

-• Pour in warm water and olive oil.
-Using a wooden spoon, gently mix the flour into the liquid.
-Mixing until a soft dough forms.
-You may want to use your hands for this step!
+• Add the Liquids: Pour in the warm water and olive oil.
+Using a wooden spoon, gently mix until a soft dough forms.
+You may want to use your hands to bring it together.

-• Form dough into a smooth ball on floured surface and cover with a clean tea towel.
-Allow to rest for 10 minutes.
+• Rest the Dough: Form the dough into a smooth ball, cover with a clean tea towel, and allow it to rest for 10 minutes.

-• In a small cast iron skillet or fry pan, drizzle enough olive oil to create a light coating on the base and sides of the pan.
-Begin to warm pan over a low heat whilst you roll your dough out.
+• Prepare the Pan: Drizzle olive oil into a small cast iron skillet or fry pan, coating the base and sides lightly.
+Begin warming the pan over low heat.

-• Carefully flip over and cook for a further 30-40 seconds until nicely golden and cooked through.
+• Flip & Finish Cooking: Carefully flip and cook for a further 30–40 seconds, until cooked through and golden.

 Video